BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **THE NAZGÃ›L OF DOL GULDUR 75 POINTS**

-**SPIRIT, RINGWRAITH, DOL GULDUR, INFANTRY, HERO â€” HERO OF VALOUR**
+**SPIRIT, RINGWRAITH, DOL GULDUR, INFANTRY, HERO — HERO OF VALOUR**

 *Appearing at Dol Guldur in a very different form to that of the Black Riders, at this point in their existence the NazgÃ»l are much swifter